Manage Code in App Designer Code View

 Allow multiple instances of the app to run at the same time.
 This is the default behavior.

 To change the run behavior of your app, select the app node from the Component Browser.
-Then, from the Code Options section of the Inspector tab, select or clear Single Running Instance.
+Then, from the Code Options section of the App tab, select or clear Single Running Instance.